kosson/apis-data-source/README.md

 ![](Formate-de-serializare-studiu-api-uri.png)

 The goal is to keep track of the existing data outlets.
-It might prove useful in certain projects when readily available date is needed.
+It might prove useful in certain projects when readily available dats are needed.

 ![](by-protocol.png)